pme123/pme123-weather/README.md

 ## Development

+- Run `sbt ~fastLinkJS` to generate the Javascript from Scala code.
-- Run `sbt ~fastOptJS` to start the development server.
+- Run `npm run dev` to start the webserver (Vite).
-- Open `index-dev.html` in your browser.
+- Open `http://localhost:5173/` in your browser.

 ## Production